zhangpengyf/auto_set_ip/README.md

 # auto_set_ip
-a tool for system config
+this is a tool for system network config

-it can auto set IP,DNS,NETMASK,GATEWAY for Windows
+it just set IP,DNS,NETMASK,GATEWAY for Windows System,use `netsh` command